Beejay043/alx-system_engineering-devops/0x00-shell_basics/README.md

-current directory contents, including hidden files (starting with .).
-Use the long format
+a script that changes the working directory to the user’s home directory